github/octofacts/README.md

+>[!NOTE]
+>_This repository is no longer supported or updated by GitHub.
+If you wish to continue to develop this code yourself, we recommend you fork it._</code>

 # octofacts

 `octofacts` is a tool that enables Puppet developers to provide complete sets of facts for rspec-puppet tests.
 It works by saving facts from actual hosts as fixture files, and then presenting a straightforward programming interface to select and manipulate those facts within tests.
 Using nearly real-life facts is a good way to ensure that rspec-puppet tests match production as closely as possible.